 Lack of greenery, gray skies, a snow-covered world, reduced activity and the cold temperatures of winter can all lead to what is known as the "Winter Blues."
 The Winter Blues involve feelings of sadness, depression and loss of energy.

 These blends may help ease the symptoms of the winter blues.
-Simple blends using citrus oils are emphasized because they are energizing and uplifting oils and are relatively inexpensive
+Simple blends using citrus oils are emphasized because they tend to be uplifting and are relatively inexpensive.

 For additional information, read Aromatherapy Tips for Combating the Winter Blues and Holiday Blues.